 It is notable that the 100D has a microphone port, which is missing on the E-M10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 100D and the E-M10 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the E-M10 was followed by the Olympus E-M10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 100D vs Olympus E-M10

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Olympus E-M10 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.